-Research in Occupational Therapy in Oncology and Palliative Care
+The Judith Friedland Fund for Occupational Therapy Research in Oncology and Palliative Care

-In honour of Dr. Judith Friedland, former Chair of the Department of Occupational Therapy, the Fund for Research in Occupational Therapy in Oncology and Palliative Care was established.
+In honour of Dr. Judith Friedland, former Chair of the Department of Occupational Therapy, The Judith Friedland Fund for Occupational Therapy Research in Oncology and Palliative Care was established.
 It recognizes Dr. Friedland’s exemplary contributions to the field of occupational therapy, the Department, and the University of Toronto.

 The purpose of the Judith Friedland Fund is to support research on how occupational therapy can help individuals with cancer and those in palliative care to pursue their occupational goals.
 Research proposals should address: 1) challenges presented by living with a diagnosis of cancer, or 2) coping with end of life concerns regarding life roles and relationships.